-If, after submission, you discover that you have incorrectly input information on the EDIS submission form, immediately email EDIS3Help@usitc.gov or call either the EDIS Help Desk at (202) 205-EDIS (3347) or the Docket Services Division at (202) 205-1802 to report the problem.
+If, after submission, you discover you have incorrectly input information on the EDIS submission form, immediately call either the EDIS Help Desk at (202) 205-EDIS (3347) or the Docket Services Division at (202) 205-1802 to report the problem.
 Please provide the EDIS Document ID Number associated with the submission.
 In most instances, the correction may be made while you are still on the telephone.